enkidevs/curriculum/mongodb/intro/crud-intro/update-single-document.md

 ---
 ## Revision

-Finish the code below to change the `type` of the misspelled "Firee" Pokémon in the `pokemon` collection to be of `type` "Fire".
+Finish the code below to change the `type` of the misspelled "Firee" pokémon in the `pokemon` collection to be of `type` "Fire".

 ```javascript
 db.pokemon.???(